Dashboard & Settings

 Phase 3 — Lighting (2 to 5 minutes)

 The controller ramps the LED output from zero to maximum to calibrate the lux sensor and determine the maximum brightness your LEDs can achieve.
-If the optional light spectrum sensor is connected, this phase also performs blue light calibration — measuring the blue wavelength ratio at various LED intensities to enable automatic blue light adjustment during pinning and fruiting.
+If the optional Light Spectrum sensor is connected, this phase also performs blue light calibration — measuring the blue wavelength ratio at various LED intensities to enable automatic blue light adjustment during pinning and fruiting.

 When Auto-Tune completes, the controller sends a push notification (if configured) with a summary of results.
 The tuned PID values, humidity timing, and light calibration are applied automatically.